aedoardo1990/2nd_Project/README.md

 ## Acknowledgements

-My mentor Antonio for his great support and the professional practical advices.
+My mentor Antonio for his great support and the practical advices.

 My wife for her great interest and passion for my work.

+My father for the passion he gave me to watch F1 since I was a child.

 Kay of Code Institute and the Slack Community.